The Good Wife (South Korean TV series)

-The Good Wife (Note: The series' Korean name is a direct transliteration of its English name.) is a South Korean television series starring Jeon Do-yeon, Yoo Ji-tae and Yoon Kye-sang.
+The Good Wife is a South Korean television series starring Jeon Do-yeon, Yoo Ji-tae and Yoon Kye-sang.
 It is a Korean drama remake of the American television series of the same title which aired on CBS from 2009 to 2016.
 It replaced Dear My Friends and aired on the cable network tvN every Fridays and Saturdays at 20:30 (KST) for 16 episodes from July 8 to August 27, 2016.

 Premise

 A courtroom investigative drama about a woman who, after quitting her job following marriage, returns to work as a lawyer to support her family when her once-successful prosecutor husband is imprisoned for political scandal and corruption, ultimately embarking on a journey to rediscover her true identity.